Captain Steve "Rapier" Naylor, Red 3, was sitting at the bar, a

 "Rogue Five, this is Green One, roger.
 I'm starting my attack

-"Run was not really appropriate", Minuteman thought as he fired
+'Run' was not really the appropriate word, Minuteman thought as he fired

 two heavy rockets to soften up the shields.
 He switched to ion cannons

-and took advantage of the station unable to defend itself temporarily.
+and took advantage of the station being unable to defend itself temporarily.

 The massive B-wing could just sit still barely within weapon range.

 It would make short work of its shields, with a more permanent